woofers/use-app-badge/packages/standardized-app-badge/README.md

 - Granted notification permission with `requestAppBadgePermission()` (for Safari iOS) or enabled in the app settings (for MacOS Safari).

-This method will be resolve if set successfully or throw if:
+This method will resolve if set successfully or throw an error if:
 - The webpage is not installed as an app.
 - The webpage is running in an insecure-context (HTTP).
 - The browser does not support API.